tkaczmarzyk/specification-arg-resolver/README.md

 Compares an attribute of an entity with the value of a HTTP parameter (exact match).
 E.g. `(..) where gender = FEMALE`.

-Supports multiple data types: numbers, strings, dates, enums.
+Supports multiple data types: numbers, booleans, strings, dates, enums.

 Usage: `@Spec(path="gender", spec=Enum.class)`.

-The default date format is `yyyy-MM-dd`.
+The default date format used for temporal fields is `yyyy-MM-dd`.
 It can be overriden with a configuration parameter (see `DateBefore` below).

 ### In ###